Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 The core problem lies in how we think about goals.
 Most professionals focus exclusively on outcomes (“land that promotion” or “increase sales by 30%”) without mapping the actionable steps needed to get there.
 When the initial excitement fades, progress stalls and motivation plummets.

-Self-judgment compounds this problem.
-After missing targets, many professionals criticize themselves, creating a cycle of trying harder, failing sooner, and getting increasingly frustrated with their lack of ability to follow through.
-This negative self-talk destroys consistency—the exact quality needed for achievement.
+Self-judgment compounds the problem.
+After missing targets, many professionals criticize themselves, creating a cycle of trying harder, failing sooner, and growing frustrated with their lack of follow-through.
+This negative self-talk destroys consistency, the exact quality needed for achievement.

 The Problem with Results-Only Thinking

-- Narrow focus and short-term thinking: When results become the sole focus, organizations develop tunnel vision, focusing narrowly on specific metrics while overlooking broader opportunities.
+- Narrow focus and short-term thinking: When results become the sole focus, organizations develop tunnel vision, fixating on specific metrics while overlooking broader opportunities.
 This creates reactive management that prioritizes immediate gains over long-term stability.

 - Limited innovation and collaboration: Results-obsessed environments foster competition rather than collaboration, hindering knowledge-sharing and creative problem-solving.
 Teams focus on hitting individual targets instead of working together, even when collaboration would yield better overall outcomes.